imagej/imagej.github.io/_pages/cookbook/z-functions.md

 Authors: Daniel Sage, Jesse Berent, Brigitte Forster, Dimitri Van De Ville, Biomedical Imaging Group, Swiss Federal Institute of Technology Lausanne (EPFL), Switzerland, [http://bigwww.epfl.ch/demo/edf/index.html](http://bigwww.epfl.ch/demo/edf/index.html).

 This is a superior but slower, algorithm compared to the Sobel-filter focusing.
-The "*Extended Depth of Field*” plugin uses a wavelet transform (a more sophisticated transform compared to the Fourier transform) to calculate “best focus”.
+The "*Extended Depth of Field*" plugin uses a wavelet transform (a more sophisticated transform compared to the Fourier transform) to calculate "best focus".
 Run the plugin and check "Show 3D View".
 This plugin will work with RGB images.
 A more detailed description of the wavelet transform extended depth of field plugin can be found at the authors' website.
 A topology image is also generated.
 Please cite the authors' papers below if you publish work using this plugin.

 ![](/media/Extended depth of field.png "Extended_depth_of_field.png")